jullienl/HPE-COM-baremetal/files/Ansible_control_node_requirements.md

 pip3 install requests # (Should be already installed)
 ```

-## Windows collection requirements
+## Windows collection requirements (used for Windows provisioning only)

 ```
 pip3 install pywinrm
 ```

 ## Installation of json_query filter used in the playbooks

 ```
 pip3 install jmespath
 ```

-## ngnix web service
+## Ngnix web service

-ngnix is used to host the OS ISO images from which the server that you’ll provision will boot from.
+Ngnix is used to host the OS ISO images from which the server that you’ll provision will boot from.

 ```
 sudo dnf install nginx
 sudo systemctl enable nginx